VERTORAMA, THE LESS KNOWN COUSIN

 When Photoshop is done, you might want to save this image as a separate PSD file.
-The following processing is going to be a little bit “destructive”, and you cannot “undo”.
+The following process is going to be a little bit “destructive”, and you cannot “undo” it.

 - Merge all the layers (select all layers, Layers -> Merge Layers)

 - Crop to an acceptable frame and try to straighten the horizon (it is OK to have some “empty spots”)